 This website presents the MSP Charter developed 2017-2019, background documents and literature.
 The MSP Charter includes references to practical aspects of putting its principles into practice.
 In addition, the chapter offers implementation guidance by providing summaries of key handbooks and tool guides as well as links to relevant organisations, institutes, and networks.

 The objective of the MSP Charter project was to enable a focused discussion on a shared vision, and synthesize key principles in a simple, brief document.
 By articulating a positive vision and valued principles of MSPs, the Charter is aiming to set and promote high quality standards, thus contributing to increasing the quality of MSP practice and maximizing their contributions to realizing the SDGs.The Charter can be used to promote principles and best practice.

 The MSP Charter is based on existing agreements, research and practical experience synthesized in various handbooks and how-to-guides (see Implementation Guidance).
-It is also based on dialogue with and detailed feedback from members of a global multi-stakeholder advisory group of experts and practitioners, and a 2-day multi-stakeholderworkshop held on the margins of the High-Level Political Forum (UN HLPF) in July 2017 in New York (“Making MSPs Work for the SDGs”).
+It is also based on dialogue with and detailed feedback from members of a global multi-stakeholder advisory group of experts and practitioners, as well as a 2-day multi-stakeholder workshop held on the margins of the High-Level Political Forum (UN HLPF) in July 2017 in New York (“Making MSPs Work for the SDGs”).
 In addition, a wide consultation process among stakeholders was conducted, using an open internet-based call for comments.